tymyrddin/blue/source/docs/dev/devsecops/gcp/pipeline.md

 # Foundation for a secure GCP deployment pipeline

-This guide provides the foundation for a security-hardened CI/CD pipeline for Dockerized applications on Google Cloud Platform (GCP) in Europe (e.g., europe-west1, europe-west4).
+This guide provides the foundation for a security-hardened CI/CD pipeline for Dockerised applications on Google Cloud Platform (GCP) in Europe (e.g., europe-west1, europe-west4).
 It includes infrastructure-as-code (Terraform), Cloud Build CI/CD, Artifact Registry, Cloud Run (or GKE for Kubernetes), Secret Manager, and security best practices with detailed explanations.